maspen/CNNModelComparison/README.md

 #### Business Understanding

 Computer vision was the harbinger and beneficiary of deep learning.
 We interact with deep vision models without realizing it.
 Google Photos, OCR applications, security systems, and many more utilize this technology.
 These models are also used in robotics, autonomous vehicles and even farming.
-Its rise between 2011 and 2015 was demarked by the winning of the ImageNet challenge in 2012 and deep learning was widely adoted in 2016.
+Its rise between 2011 and 2015 was demarcated by the winning of the ImageNet challenge in 2012 and deep learning was widely adopted in 2016.

 #### Why CNNs?

 This project is a precursor to future work involving generative AI (GenAI) in the context of image generation.
-The need to correctly classify images is also essential in generative adverserial networks (GANs) where two "competing" networks are used.
+The need to correctly classify images is also essential in generative adversarial networks (GANs) where two "competing" networks are used.
 Understanding the advantages, disadvantages and limitations of existing models will facilitate correct model selection and a deeper understanding of optimal configuration.

 #### How CNNs Work